 The Lodge/Academy hosts monthly “music-producer collectives,” which Dan refers to as “musical chairs,” which open up studios C and B for those who have working knowledge of Ableton Live, a fast-growing music production software.
 Local producers are invited to collaborate on a single piece.
 This is a great way for local musicians to meet each other and build community while also collaboratively producing a unique piece of music.

 The Academy at the Lodge began in late summer of 2016 as a way to introduce musicians to each other and get them trained with versatile Ableton Live software that instructor Dan Giffin champions.
-Dan sees the Academy as complimentary to more traditional university programs – they aren’t in direct competition, because they teach different skill sets.
+Dan sees the Academy as complementary to more traditional university programs – they aren’t in direct competition, because they teach different skill sets.
 A traditional program often covers music theory and classical composition, while the Academy focuses on modern music production and live performance using Ableton Live.

 Dan sees the Academy as unique in that it offers in-person training, whereas most users of production software attempt to learn it through online courses or YouTube tutorials.
 The Academy at the Lodge has eight stations equipped with Mac computers and Ableton Live software for students to come in, work together, and get hands-on experience with a teacher in the classroom.
 Other music production equipment such as a Numark Mixtrack Platinum FX DJ deck is also available on-site.
 They even have the added benefit of recording in professional studios at the Lodge.
 In addition, graduating students are invited to perform live at the Irving Theater for a special graduation celebration.
 Double Negative, a local visual/technological arts company specializing in 3D projection, art installations, and stage lighting, partners with the Academy’s graduating students and the Irving Theater to help the students put on a professional quality show and a recording they can add to their portfolios.